m-ender/labyrinth/README.md

 The source code consists of single-character instructions and is interpreted as a 2D grid.
 The instruction pointer starts at the first known character in the file (in reading order) going right.
 All unknown characters are considered walls.

 As for data structures, Labyrinth has two stacks, called *main* and *auxiliary*.
-They both start empty but the bottoms of the stacks are treated as an infinite number of zeroes (so if you try to pop from operate on an empty stack you will get zeroes).
+They both start empty but the bottoms of the stacks are treated as an infinite number of zeroes (so if you try to pop from or operate on an empty stack you will get zeroes).

 ## Control Flow